 Therefore, we strived to be open and transparent with you regarding the things we know and the ones we don’t know and inform you accordingly.

-However, all these everyday unknowns regarding the digital nomad residence permit can only be resolved by future applications that will generate more practical implementation of laws in effect.
+However, all these everyday unknowns regarding the digital nomad residence permit can only be resolved by future applications that will generate a more practical implementation of laws in effect.
 Sometimes only through trial and error, mistakes and blunders, can you learn and move forward.

 If you’re a digital nomad considering applying for our “visa that is not a visa” – don’t be discouraged!
 Apply!
 Master Yoda said: “Do or do not.
 There is no try.”